saif520/Chenab-Pointer-011/README.md

 ## Acknowledgments

-  - Inspired by Lenovo original website
+  - Inspired by Bewakoof.com website
   - Special thanks to the our mentors/IA <a href="#">Ritesh Rangan</a> for giving us directions and material for this project.